folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Editing a reserve item

-Note: If you add an item to a course and later make a change to the item via the item record (in the Inventory app) after that item is added to the course, then the change will not be reflected in the reserve record.
+Note: If you add an item to a course and later make a change to that item via the item record (in the Inventory app) the change will not be reflected in the reserve record.
 To update the course reserve record, you need to delete the item and then re-add the item to the course.

 Editing a reserve item allows you to change or add information to the following fields: